deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

     * ENABLING CLIENT-SIDE VALIDATION
         In the SportsStore app, data validation is applied only on the server side, but the user expect immediate feedback.
 To perform faster and more secure client-side data validation, you can use data annotation applied to domain model class.

-        1. This feature is enabled by default, but is has not been working because I have not added links to the required JavaScript libraries.

-        2. Microsoft privides support for client-side validation based on the JQuery library and a popular JQuery plug=in called, obviously enough, JQuery Validation.

-        3. Microsoft extends these tools to add support for validation attributes.
+        To enable client-side feature, it is necessary add links to the JavaScript libraries.
+The JavaScript libraries responsible for supporting client-side validation are called *JQuery Validation*.

 CHAPTER 11 - SPORTSSTORE - ADMINISTRATION
     ADDING CATALOG MANAGEMENT